- American Physical Society Sites

 - Become a Member

-More than 50% of physics students get their first permanent job in industry.
-APS has begun a critical new effort of engaging industrial physicists including creating a new staff position to manage programs serving industrial physicists and to educate students about jobs in industry.
+APS is committed to engaging industrial physicists with a staff member dedicated to developing and managing programs serving industrial physicists and to educating students about jobs in industry.

-APS FIAP is the largest APS unit with more than 6,300 members.
+APS FIAP is one of the largest APS units with almost 5,000 members.
 The unit's objective is to enhance the Society's ability to meet the needs of the industrial and applied physics community, and help the Society take advantage of the evolving opportunities in the practice and application of physics.
+Join FIAP!